Control (video game): Setting

-The everyday objects that would become Objects of Power in the game were selected to be within the concept of the new weird.
-One such Object of Power is a floppy disk.
-MacDonald said he was drawn to use a floppy disk in this manner after reading a story about how many of the United States national missile defense sites had only recently transitioned off floppy disks, and prior to that, these disks could be seen as proverbial weapons that were held with high reverence.
-The copious presence in the Oldest House of 1960s and 1970s technology such as pneumatic tubes, slide projectors and monochrome monitors, and the absence of modern-day technologies such as cell phones, is explained in-game as the result of the tendency of newer technologies to fail or malfunction within the boundaries of the Oldest House.

-AT&T Long Lines Building served as inspiration for the Oldest House.
+33 Thomas Street served as inspiration for the Oldest House.

-The Oldest House setting was based on brutalist architecture, a style utilizing large concrete blocks popularized in the 1950s and used in many government buildings at the time.
-The game's world design director, Stuart Macdonald, described brutalism as a good science-fiction setting, as it has "this sense of power, weight, strength and stability to it", and when the Oldest House's geometries are affected by the Hiss, "it makes for a really good contrast with the impossible architecture".
-The relatively flat colors of the background walls made it an ideal canvas to showcase other design and lighting effects in the game.
-It served well into the telekinesis powers of the game, as the concrete walls would be used in lieu of a target object when the player throws debris at foes via telekinesis, and the initially pristine spaces end up showing the results of a large, destructive battle.
-Among real-world influences in the game's architecture is 33 Thomas Street, formerly known as the AT&T Long Lines Building, a windowless building in the center of New York City.
-Macdonald used this building as a modern example of brutalism, and created the Oldest House as a "bizarre, brutalist monolith" to house the FBC.
-Other real-world locations used as inspiration included the Boston City Hall, the Andrews Building at the University of Toronto Scarborough, and the Met Breuer.
+The Oldest House setting is based on brutalist architecture, a style using large concrete blocks popularized in the 1950s and used in many contemporaneous government buildings.
+The game's world-design director Stuart Macdonald described brutalism as a good science-fiction setting because it has "this sense of power, weight, strength and stability to it".
+The clean, utilitarian design of the Oldest House provides juxtaposition against the Hiss, a supernatural, otherworldly being that reconfigures the building's architecture to suit its needs.
+Among the Oldest House's real-world influences is 33 Thomas Street, formerly known as the AT&T Long Lines Building, a windowless building in the center of New York City.
+Macdonald used this building as a modern example of brutalism and created the Oldest House as a "bizarre, brutalist monolith" to house the FBC.
+Boston City Hall, the Andrews Building at the University of Toronto Scarborough, and the Met Breuer, among others, also served as inspiration for the Oldest House.
+The relatively flat colors of the background walls make the Oldest House an ideal canvas for showcasing design and lighting effects; it works well with the telekinesis powers because the concrete walls are used in lieu of a target object when the player uses telekinesis to throw debris at foes.
+The initially pristine spaces eventually show the results of a large, destructive battle.
+Ultimately, it made environmental destruction visually easy to communicate to readers.